A Comparison of Requirements Specification Methods from a Software Architecture Perspective (SATURN 2006)

 Ipek Ozkaya talks about an approach developed by Fergus O'Brien that is used to assess how well different requirement specification methods serve an architect's goals and needs.

 Quality attribute requirements have a significant influence on the software architecture of a system.
-They guide the decisions about patterns, tactics and approaches that will contribute to the formation of the architecture.
+They guide the decisions about patterns, tactics, and approaches that will contribute to the formation of the architecture.
 It has been our observation that quality attribute requirements are not routinely specified in a manner that makes them useful to an architect.
-In order to assess how well different requirement specification methods serve an architect's goals and needs for choosing architectural approaches we have examined natural language requirements using "shall" and "will", use case analysis, quality attribute workshop, global analysis, and an approach due to Fergus O'Brien that we call "O'Brien's approach".
-We have selected these methods either due to their widespread use, and/or their emphasis on the capture of quality attributes requirements in particular.
-In this talk, I will first present the evaluation criteria under which we have examined these methods.
-Then, I will introduce each method with a descriptive example and evaluate it under the criteria.
-I will conclude by comparing the methods against each other based on our examination.
+To assess how well different requirement specification methods serve an architect's goals and needs for choosing architectural approaches, we examined natural language requirements using "shall" and "will," use case analysis, the quality attribute workshop, global analysis, and an approach by Fergus O'Brien that we call "O'Brien's approach."
+We selected these methods either due to their widespread use, and/or their emphasis on the capture of quality attributes requirements in particular.

 Ipek presents the evaluation criteria under these methods have been examined.
 She then introduces each method with a descriptive example and an evaluation using the criteria.
 The talk concludes by comparing the methods against each.